 It took five years to build Portland’s Pittock Mansion, a grand estate located in Portland’s West Hills.
 Henry and Georgiana Pittock, the newspaper baron and his wife who built the home, only lived there for four.
 But in the 96 years since, local history has taken up residence in the landmark’s sandstone walls, helping to tell the story of Portland’s founding and rise to prominence.

-In 2014, the legendary Portland residence turns 100.
-The landmark birthday is a reminder of why the mansion is worthy of exploration, and from Feb.
-1-10, visitors can tour the historic home and grounds for free.
+In 2014, the legendary Portland residence turns 100, and the landmark birthday is a reminder of why the mansion is worthy of exploration.

 Overlooking Portland (and providing some of the city’s most expansive views), the 46-acre estate was built to accommodate the Pittock family.
 The owner of The Oregonian, Henry Pittock had arrived in Portland “barefooted and without a cent” in 1853 at age 19.
 In the interim, he founded the Pacific Northwest’s paper industry, ran a bank and invested his returns in a wide array of interests.
 He had six children with his wife Georgiana, a philanthropist whose passion for roses helped give Portland its “City of Roses” nickname.